 search engines and social media have blown apart newspapers’ bundles ... an endless stream of items from all over the web ...
 Peddlers of fake stories have no reputation to maintain and no incentive to stay honest

 Some media will thrive with subscriptions, but internet a winner-take-all environment & many may not outlast Trump bump.

 In the future we will be less will informed, more polarised, massively manipulated, living in more corrupt and less democratic societies, unable to solve the challenges we face.

 Path No. 1: We stay in our silos, passively allowing media moguls and tech platforms to drag us deeper into our corners... algorithms and micro-targeting mechanisms deliver us belief-confirming disinformation and culturally-divisive tropes... language and packaging that we like best... as our political party preferences increasingly overlap... we find ourselves rage-fueled... a war between a socially constructed us that hates the also-socially constructed them... we will be…ungovernable.

 Path No. 2: We actively work to disrupt the infrastructure, logic, and economic model ...

-Here are the latest 9 resources I've Highlighted about Surveillance Capitalism, Social media and Polarisation (ZK).
+Here are the latest 9 resources I've Highlighted about Surveillance Capitalism, Social media and Polarisation (Overview).
 There's more reading over here.

 Literature note: “How to Lose the Information War,” ... on disinformation as a geopolitical strategy...Mueller report: I.R.A.-created groups and accounts reached tens of millions... the troll factory found “authentic, local voices,” to foment large-scale distrust in government and democracy... and managed to get into the heads of powerful politici…